North Otago memorial oaks

 In 1919 locals planted 400 oak trees in North Otago, one for every serviceman from the district killed during the war.
 They were planted in the form of a wheel, the hub being in central Oamaru, and radiating out both north and south into the countryside (where they were planted at one-mile intervals).
 Where possible, the oaks were planted near the home of the serviceman they commemorated.

 While many of the trees flourished, disease, road works and vehicle crashes took a toll of others.
 In the early 1990s North Otago groups began to replace the old wooden marker posts with more durable white concrete crosses.
-It is an ongoing project and is maintained by the North Otago branch of the Historic Places Trust.
+It is an ongoing project and is maintained by a group of local volunteers.
 Most crosses record a man and his place and year of death, but as the cross to the Bain brothers shows, several commemorate multiple sacrifices.

 Further images of the memorial oaks